openwallet-foundation-labs/vc-api/contributing.md

 ## Pull request process

- 1. Fork the repo, clone it to your own machine and create your branch from `master`
+ 1. Fork the repo, clone it to your own machine and create your branch from `develop`
  2. Commit changes to your branch
  3. If you've added code that should be tested, add tests
  4. If you've changed APIs, or if needed, update the documentation, README, etc.